-“Soft skills matter more than cognitive ability for general mental well-being (such as greater life satisfaction, mental health and well-being).”
-Skills for Life And Work, 2015
+“Soft skills matter more than cognitive ability for general mental wellbeing (such as greater life satisfaction, mental health and wellbeing).”

-Research from University College London and the Anna Freud Centre (Journal of Adolescent Health 2015) found that problems such as low self-confidence, mild anxiety and deep unhappiness — all risk factors for more serious mental illnesses — rose in girls by 55 per cent from 2009 to 2014 (while similar factors were unchanged in boys), showing an ever greater need for building girls’ confidence and self-esteem.
+Research from University College London and the Anna Freud Centre (Journal of Adolescent Health 2015) found that problems such as low self-confidence, mild anxiety and deep unhappiness — all risk factors for more serious mental illnesses — rose in girls by 55 per cent from 2009 to 2014 (while similar factors were unchanged in boys).

 These findings are echoed in research from NHS Digital (September 2016), which shows that young women aged 16 – 24 are now a “high-risk group”, 3 times more likely as men to be suffering from depression and anxiety.

-Soft skills improve girls’ career opportunities as well as their ability to recognise and respond to abuse and bullying, to make positive life choices, and to develop healthy relationships.
+Soft skills improve all young people’s abilities to make positive life choices, and to develop healthy relationships.

 Research undertaken of our programmes’ impact (see chart) showed that as young people understand more about the value of soft skills and how to develop them, they also experience an increased sense of preparedness for work and optimism about life.
 Optimism has a significant impact on wellbeing and mental health (US National Library of Medicine, 2010).

 “Soft skills development is extremely important and can make all the difference to a young person’s life.
 Yet it’s very difficult for us to deliver them within the regular curriculum.”

 Naz Deen, Careers Advisor, Haringey 6th Form Centre